<tc>Mulching - save water and promote growth</tc>

 • Wild herbs

-Straw has a coarse structure and is ideal for easily creating a thick, closed, airy and quickly drying layer of mulch.
-Even though straw contains a lot of carbon, it hardly contains any nitrogen.
-This means that the microorganisms need more nutrients from the soil to decompose the straw, which are then ultimately no longer available to the plants.
+Straw has a coarse structure and is ideal for easily creating a thick, closed, airy, and fast-drying mulch layer.
+Although straw contains a lot of carbon, it contains very little nitrogen.
+As a result, the microorganisms require additional nutrients from the soil to decompose the straw, which ultimately becomes unavailable to the plants.

 Stroh_zum_mulchen_-_Straw_for_mulching_-www